 Design and engineering phase

-Exterior and interior walls go up with windows pre-installed.
-200mm insulation integrated directly into wall panels.
+- Wall assembly (Days 2-3) -- Exterior and interior walls go up with windows pre-installed and the high-performance insulation package integrated into the envelope.

 German factories increasingly deploy robotic arms for framing, achieving 85% production utilization rates versus approximately 65% for manual operations.